dynamoose/dynamoose/docs/api/Model.md

 The `validate` Schema attribute property will only be run on `$SET` values.
 This is due to the fact that Dynamoose is unaware of what the existing value is in the database for `$ADD` properties.

-## Model.delete(primaryKey[, settings][, callback])
+## Model.delete(key[, settings][, callback])

 You can use Model.delete to delete a item from DynamoDB.
 This method uses the `deleteItem` DynamoDB API call to delete the object.

-`primaryKey` can be a string representing the hashKey/partition key or an object containing the hashKey/partition key AND rangeKey/sort key.
+`key` can be a string representing the hashKey/partition key or an object containing the hashKey/partition key AND rangeKey/sort key.

 This method returns a promise that will resolve when the operation is complete, this promise will reject upon failure.
 You can also pass in a function into the `callback` parameter to have it be used in a callback format as opposed to a promise format.
 In the event the operation was successful, noting will be returned to you.
 Otherwise an error will be thrown.